 Mode of study

-The MSc option is an 90-ECTS course with three main elements: foundational modules (20 ECTS), advanced modules (40 ECTS), and a substantial capstone project (30 ECTS).
+The MSc is a 90-ECTS course with three main elements: core modules (40 ECTS), optional modules (20 ECTS), and a substantial capstone thesis project (30 ECTS).

-From semester II onwards, students work on individual projects and submit them in August.
+From Semester 2 onwards, students work on individual projects and submit them in August.
 Projects may have a research or applied focus.

 Why Choose This Course?